 Mathematical formula to calculate EPS = Net Income / Number of shares outstanding

-If you want to calculate EPS of a quarter then this calculation should be done by taking quarterly net earning with the number of shared outstanding on the last date of the quarter.
+If you want to calculate EPS for a quarter, then this calculation should be done by taking quarterly net earning with the number of share outstanding on the last date of the quarter.

 Both net earnings and number of shares outstanding can be obtained from company’s annual report or from any financial website.

 Let us assume that company X ltd has net profit of Rs.
 2, 00,000 at the end of the year.
 Same year company’s number of shares are 1, 00,000.

 EPS = Net income / Number of shares outstanding = Rs.
 2, 00,000/1, 00,000 = 2

 Earnings Per Share is calculated to find out how profitable the company is in comparison to others.
 As a thumb rule, higher a company’s earnings per share, the more profitable it is considered.

 To know in which company you should invest, one of the factor you must consider while comparing two companies is the comparison of Earnings Per Share.
 If its higher compare to others, then your company is more profitable than the one with low EPS.